This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Daintree Discovery Centre is a definite must do.
-Not only did the girls have a ball, they learned so much about the rainforest as well.
+Not only did the girls have a ball, they learned so much about the rainforest and its surroundings as well.

-The aerial walkway takes you up into the forest canopy and climbs up a 23m high tower, each level giving you the opportunity to experience a different rainforest layer and learn about the various plants and animals that live there.
+The aerial walkway takes you up into the forest canopy and climbs up a 23m high tower, each level giving you the opportunity to experience a different rainforest layer and learn about the various plants, insects and butterflies, and other wildlife that live there.

 There are also paths that go on the lower floor of the rainforest as well.

 Your entry includes a self-guided audio tour with a shortened version for the kids.
-They loved hunting for the numbers, punching it into the guide and then listening to the stories of the forest.
+They loved hunting for the numbers, punching them into the guide, and then listening to the stories of the forest.